East Luwu Regency

 East Luwu Regency is the most easterly of the twenty-one regencies in South Sulawesi Province of Indonesia.
 The regency was created on 25 February 2003 by separation of the eastern districts from North Luwu Regency (itself only split off from Luwu Regency on 20 April 1999).
 It covers a land area of 6,747.93 km^{2}.
 The administrative capital of the regency is the coastal town of Malili on the Bay of Usu, itself an inlet in the northeast corner of the Gulf of Bone; the town, with its port of Balantang, is the shipping port for one of the world's major nickel-producing plants.
-The population of the Regency was 243,069 at the 2010 Census and 296,741 at the 2020 Census; the official estimate as at mid 2023 was 313,404 (comprising 161,542 males and 151,862 females).
+The population of the Regency was 243,069 at the 2010 Census and 296,741 at the 2020 Census; the official estimate as at mid 2025 was 326,591 (comprising 168,685 males and 157,906 females).

 Malili Lakes

 The eastern part of the regency contains the large natural fresh-water lakes of Lake Towuti (Danau Towuti) covering an area of 561 km^{2} in the south-east and Lake Matana (Danau Matana) covering 164 km^{2} further north, as well as the smaller Lake Mahalona (Danau Mahalona) between them.
 These (with the even smaller Danau Masapi and Danau Lontoa) form the Malili Lake system.
 Danau Towuti, which is 48 km wide, is the largest lake in Sulawesi, and contains the island of Pulau Luha within it.
 Danau Matana is the deepest lake in Indonesia (and the deepest lake on an island in the world), reaching a depth of 590 metres.

-On the south shore of Lake Matana is the town of Sorowako, the centre for the nickel processing plant, and its massive mine complex.
-Sorowako, with its satellite villages of Wasuponda and Wawandula, are connected by a modern highway to the sea at Malili.
+On the south shore of Lake Matana is the town of Soroako, the centre for the nickel processing plant, and its massive mine complex.
+Soroako, with its satellite villages of Wasuponda and Wawandula, are connected by a modern highway to the sea at Malili.

 Administration

-East Luwu Regency is divided into eleven administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2023.
+East Luwu Regency is divided into eleven administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the numbers of administrative villages in each district (totalling 125 rural desa and 3 urban kelurahan), and its post codes.